marcupan/codeacademy-py-prj/README.md

-# Completed tasks from DS Foundations course
+# Completed tasks from the DS Foundations course